conjoon/conjoon.github.io/docs/packages/extjs-app-imapuser.md

 ## Use this package, if you...
  - want to allow users to directly authenticate against an IMAP server
- - are an ISP and want to enable  webmail services for your clients based on IMAP account information
+ - are an ISP and want to provide webmail services for your clients based on IMAP account information
  - are using [lumen-app-email](docs/backends/lumen-app-email)

 ### Requirements